mikedilger/mosaic-spec/docs/protocol.md

 Protocol message are not separately digitally signed due to the TLS transport and certificate authentication.

+All protocol messages start with the same 4 byte sequence consisting of one byte for the type, and three bytes for the full byte length of the entire protocol message encoded in little-endian format.
+This allows the protocol to be easily framed within a stream.

 ## Protocol Extensions

 Protocol extension negotiation is done on a transport-by-transport level.